v7labs/darwin-py/README.md

 The dataset will be created in the team you're authenticated for.

-To delete the project on the server:
+To delete the dataset on the server:
 ```
 $ darwin dataset remove test
 About to delete example-team/test on darwin.